medusajs/medusa/packages/medusa-plugin-restock-notification/README.md

 }
 ```

-The endpoint responds with `200 OK` on succesful signups.
+The endpoint responds with `200 OK` on successful signups.
 If a signup for an already in stock item is attempted the endpoint will have a 400 response code.

 ## Restock events